github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/permission-levels-for-a-project-board-owned-by-a-personal-account.md

 ## Project board visibility

-You can change the project board's visibility from private to {% ifversion ghae %}internal{% else %}public{% endif %} and back again.
+You can change the project board's visibility from private to public and back again.
 By default, user-owned project boards are private.
 For more information, see "[AUTOTITLE](/issues/organizing-your-work-with-project-boards/managing-project-boards/changing-project-board-visibility)."

 ## Further reading